mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-15-web_app_2_flask.md

       link: 'http://flask.pocoo.org'
 ---

-Since the main focus of the Edinburgh Genomics Reporting App is its back end (in terms of both rate of development and lines of code), this could turn out to be quite a short post.
+The main focus of the Edinburgh Genomics reporting app stack is the Rest API/database back end (both in terms of both rate of development and lines of code) rather than the front end.
+This post, then could turn out to be quite a short one.
 There's little point in rehashing Flask's documentation, so I will attempt to focus on the problems that we specifically have faced and solved.

 The basics of the app's setup is almost exactly the same as the introductory section of Flask's documentation: